-This, my friends, is how the self-proclaimed leader of the free world, the United States of America, allows technology companies to rule the world with the unfreedom sold to innocent greater-fools as freedom.
+This, my friends, is how the free world’s self-proclaimed leader, the United States of America, allows technology companies to rule the world with the unfreedom sold to innocent greater-fools as freedom.

 The Devil Incarnated

-The world has conquered many kinds of attempted monisms before technology came around.
-Luckily then, The United States was the savior of last resort to the many impending atrocities in foreign countries.
+The world had conquered many kinds of attempted monisms before technology came around.
+Luckily, The United States was the savior of last resort to the many impending atrocities in foreign countries.

-We never got a proper thanks for it as perhaps the reason why we now, under the cover of wide-scale global technology intoxication attempt to deploy our own monism.
-With a government asleep at the wheel of creative destruction promulgating the worst form of infectious totalitarianism imaginable.
+We never got a proper thanks for it as perhaps the reason why we now, under cover of wide-scale global technology intoxication, attempt to deploy our own monism with a government asleep at the wheel of creative destruction promulgating the worst form of infectious totalitarianism imaginable.

-The mind-numbing cuddling of people on the platform, aided by the manufactured consent of arbitrage are attracting and colluding innocent participants who are made to think, postulate and behave alike, forming a stultifying antithesis to nature’s evolutionary principles.
-Principles that should promote how our meaningful differences, not our commonalities, define how best to adapt to nature’s entropy.
+The mind-numbing coddling of people on the platform, aided by the manufactured consent of arbitrage, attracts and colludes innocent participants who are made to think, postulate and behave alike, forming a stultifying antithesis to nature’s evolutionary principles.
+Principles that should promote our meaningful differences, not our commonalities, define how best to adapt to nature’s entropy.

 I feel obliged to reiterate the role of parenting, not just because Facebook CEO, Mark Zuckerberg, as a budding father may soon recognize, but also because the commitment to our offspring requires a succinct understanding of the constitution, implementation, and adherence to freedom, including its obligatory paradoxical rules.
-A subject I have covered and practiced extensively at least the last sixteen years.
+A subject I have covered and practiced at least the last sixteen years extensively.

-The freedom for every child to challenge the boundaries set before them is paramount in expanding the multigenerational fractal of human ingenuity and capacity.
+Every child’s freedom to challenge the boundaries set before them is paramount in expanding the multigenerational fractal of human ingenuity and capacity.
 For dissent is crucial in revalidating foregone conclusions of the manmade systems and to discover new and better ways of approaching things.
 A dissent terribly abused by parents who dare not be challenged, and worse, who let their children do whatever they want.

 The role of parents, with hopefully two committed complementary individuals strengthening a consistent vision, is to be the procreator of the theory, in the words of Albert Einstein, that determines the jump-off point of what your child can discover.
-Meaning, parents establish the rules of the starting game knowing what societal buttons to push, challenged by the dissenting viewpoints above.
-And then, let the child play its game, by virtue of its evolving merit improving the outcome of the game to the best of its ability.
+Meaning, parents establish the starting game rules knowing what societal buttons to push, challenged by the dissenting viewpoints above.
+And then, let the child play its game, by virtue of its evolving merit, improving the game’s outcome to the best of its ability.

-The fractal expansion of ingenuity by all children in the world, in this case, some of it implicitly granted to Facebook, contributing to the regenerative strengthening of humanity to combat nature’s entropy.
+In this case, the fractal expansion of ingenuity by all children in the world, some of it implicitly granted to Facebook, contributes to the regenerative strengthening of humanity to combat nature’s entropy.

-However, when the behavior of Facebook, itself, either looks like a child stuffing their face in the birthday cake we were all supposed to enjoy or under the cover of opaque tactics robs money from any propaganda wallet it can find, it is time to deploy more stringent paradoxical rules to freedom to reign this Mammone (Italian for mamma’s boy) in.
+However, when the behavior of Facebook itself either looks like a child stuffing their face in the birthday cake we were all supposed to enjoy or under cover of opaque tactics robs money from any propaganda wallet it can find, it is time to deploy more stringent paradoxical rules to freedom to reign this Mammone (Italian for mamma’s boy) in.

 Our government, in control of the legislation to determine the rule of some 350 million people in The United States alone, has neither been seriously challenged by people identifying the gaping holes in the U.S. Constitution nor has this government responded to reign in the Mammones of unbridled capitalism using technology as the accepted excuse to take humanity on a fantasy ride.

 The parents strung out on drugs are the absent folks in Congress who failed to apply the constitutional guardrails to everything analog also to digital purveyors.
-The reason why technology purveyors are currently behaving like drug escapees opening the unprotected backdoor to nation-state sovereignty.
+Technology purveyors are currently behaving like drug escapees opening the unprotected backdoor to nation-state sovereignty.

 In all fairness, Facebook is merely the player who takes the lack of paradoxical rules to its generous and self-fulfilling advantage.
 Hate the game, do not hate the players.